 All students authorized for CPT must enroll in an academic course for at least one credit hour related to the student’s CPT.
 The student must be enrolled in and complete the course during the academic term during which the CPT will occur (fall, spring, summer).
 Courses that do not require an internship or co-op to complete the course or to receive course credit do not meet CPT course requirements.
 You must be registered for the appropriate course before the I-20 with CPT authorization will be created.

-Processing by International Affairs will include the following steps:
+Processing by International Enrollment will include the following steps:

 Approval for CPT is not complete until you have received an I-20 with the approval listed on page 2.